3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Fuzzy Ear Coverings

-keep your head warm with fuzzy ear coverings—whether you prefer mitts, headbands, or Alaskan trapper hats
+keep your head warm with fuzzy ear coverings—whether you prefer muffs, headbands, or Alaskan trapper hats

 Is Fairbanks Worth Visiting?

 If you’re wondering what is there to do in Fairbanks Alaska and if it’s even worth a visit, the answer is undoubtedly yes!
-Truth be told, I never had Fairbanks as a destination on my travel bucket list, and I really only ended up visiting because an international northern lights trip to Finland or Iceland didn’t make sense for me logistically.
+Truth be told, Fairbanks wasn’t originally on my travel bucket list; I only ended up going because an international northern lights trip to Finland or Iceland didn’t make sense for me logistically.

-Now having visited in the winter during the prime aurora season, every expectation I had going into my solo Alaska venture was exceeded—from the food to the accommodations and of course the one-in-a-lifetime activities I had the pleasure of indulging in.
+Now having visited during the prime aurora season, every expectation I had going into my solo Alaska venture was exceeded—from the food to the accommodations and of course the once-in-a-lifetime activities I had the pleasure of indulging in.
 It’s not every day you have the opportunity to fly over the tallest mountain on a particular continent, see an otherworldly natural wonder, and attempt an esoteric sport like dog mushing—but that’s Fairbanks for you!

-The extreme environment rewards with equally extreme experiences, so even though you’ll need to dress in a minimum of three layers each day while exploring this winter wonderland, the hassle is worth the resulting memories.
-I had similarly seen quite negative reviews of the Fairbanks food options online when planning my trip, and I could not disagree more with this sentiment.
-Not only was I able to randomly taste Moldovan cuisine for the first time—something I’ve never seen anywhere in the lower 48—but even the more lowkey spots had truly delish, authentic food that was clearly prepared with love and local ingredients.
+The extreme environment rewards with equally extreme experiences.
+Even though you’ll need to dress in a minimum of three layers each day while exploring this winter wonderland, the hassle is worth the resulting memories.
+I saw similarly negative online reviews of Fairbanks food while planning my trip, and I could not disagree more with this sentiment.
+Not only was I able to taste Moldovan cuisine for the first time—something I’ve never seen represented in the Lower 48—but even the lowkey spots had truly delicious, authentic food that was clearly prepared with love and local ingredients.

-That being said, the endless merits of Fairbanks truly blew me away, and I cannot recommend it enough for anyone looking to witness the northern lights without having to leave the country—even though all of the unique aspects make it feel as though you’ve landed on another planet!
+That said, the endless merits of Fairbanks truly blew me away.
+I cannot recommend it enough for anyone looking to see the northern lights without leaving the country—especially since you’ll feel as though you’ve landed on another planet!

 ✺ TRAVEL TOOLS ✺